 Whether you are a marketer, content creator, eCommerce seller, or just a fan of Instagram, there is plenty of opportunities to earn on this social media network.
-Here are low-risk strategies of how to make money on Instagram.
+Here are low-risk strategies for how to make money by reposting on Instagram.

 Usually, when people talk about making money online and on Instagram, they talk about how to use paid ads to target potential buyers.
 But there is another way to make money there, by monetizing organic traffic.